brycemacchaveli/origin.block/backend/tests/README.md

 ## Adding New Tests

+### For New Unit Tests
+1. Add tests to `tests/unit/` or `tests/unit/shared/`
+2. Use existing shared fixtures when possible
+3. Add appropriate markers
+4. Update CLI runner if needed

-### For New Domain Features
+### For New API Tests
-1. Add tests to the appropriate domain directory
+1. Add tests to the appropriate domain directory under `tests/api/`
 2. Create domain-specific fixtures if needed
 3. Use existing shared fixtures when possible
 4. Add appropriate markers

-### For New Domains
-1. Create new domain directory under `tests/`
-2. Add domain-specific `conftest.py`
-3. Update global `conftest.py` with new markers
-4. Update this README
+5. Update CLI runner if needed

-### For Integration Tests
+### For New Integration Tests
-1. Add to `integration/` directory
+1. Add to `tests/integration/` directory
 2. Use cross-domain fixtures
 3. Test complete user workflows
 4. Verify end-to-end functionality

+### For New Performance Tests
+1. Add to `tests/performance/` directory
+2. Follow existing performance test patterns
+3. Configure appropriate load parameters
+4. Update performance test runner if needed

+### For New Security Tests
+1. Add to `tests/security/` directory
+2. Follow security testing best practices
+3. Add appropriate markers
+4. Update security test runner if needed

 ## Continuous Integration